learncytech4good/youtube_tutorials/rest-api-modular-input/using_api_key.md

 This documentation guides users through the process of integrating OpenWeatherMap's Current Weather Data API with Splunk, using a REST API Modular Input App.
 The integration involves obtaining an API key, configuring a new index in Splunk, and setting up the REST API Modular Input App with the obtained key.
 Additionally, it provides steps to validate the data in Splunk and create a sample dashboard to visualize OpenWeather data.

-## How API Key Authentication Works?
+## API Key Illustration

+This illustration how API key authentication works.
+The provided image demonstrates the flow of authentication, showcasing the interaction between the client and server.

 ![api_key_authentication](https://github.com/learncytech4good/youtube_tutorials/assets/156148981/7b78b31b-fb60-45e6-9b3d-aaaf08cadf17)